2019 Japanese imperial transition: Enthronement Ceremony

-At 1 pm local time (06:00 UTC), the main ceremony began.
-In the ceremony, Emperor Naruhito wore the sokutai and Empress Masako wore the jūnihitoe.
-He then took his place on the 6.5-metre (21-foot) Takamikura throne alongside Masako at the Matsu-no-Ma (Pine Hall), and gave a speech which emphasized his role as the symbol of the State.
-The speech then followed by a congratulatory speech by Prime Minister Shinzō Abe and three cheers of banzai.
+At 1 pm JST (06:00 UTC), the main portion of the ceremony began.
+Emperor Naruhito wore the sokutai and Empress Masako wore the jūnihitoe.
+They took their places on the 6.5-metre (21-foot) Takamikura throne at the Matsu-no-Ma (Pine Hall), and the Emperor gave a speech which emphasized his role as the symbol of the State.
+The speech then followed by a congratulatory speech by Prime Minister Shinzo Abe and three cheers of banzai.
+A state banquet hosted by the new Emperor was organized later in the day.